Just-Some-Bots/MusicBot/_docs/using/faq.md

 order: 7
 ---

-#### How do I get an ID?
+## How do I get an ID?

 <img class="doc-img-right" src="{{ site.baseurl }}/images/ids.gif" alt="Example of getting discord IDs"/>

 The bot has a `!listids` command that you can use to obtain IDs, or you can turn on Developer Mode in the Discord client by going to User Settings -> Appearance.
 Afterwards, you can right-click on any user, channel, role, whatever and you will get a Copy ID option on the context menu.
 The GIF demonstrates this.

-#### What can the bot play?
+## What can the bot play?

-The bot was developed to support YouTube and SoundCloud URLs, but it can theoretically support most of what yt-dlp [supports](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
-If there is a site that isn't supported by the bot but is by yt-dlp, create an [issue](https://github.com/Just-Some-Bots/MusicBot/issues/new) and let us know you want support added for it.
-The bot supports also streams like Twitch and internet radio (provided you give it a direct URL), however it is an experimental feature.
-To do this, use the `!stream` command instead of `!play`.

-Currently, the bot can't play music that is saved on your computer locally, though it is a [planned feature](https://github.com/Just-Some-Bots/MusicBot/issues/168).
+MusicBot depends on yt-dlp and ffmpeg to get and play media.
+In theory, you can play any media ffmpeg can play from any service listed on [yt-dlp supported sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).

+MusicBot also supports playing streams like Twitch and internet radio streams.
+To do this, use the `!stream` command instead of `!play` and provide a direct URL to the media stream.

+In recent `dev` branch versions, MusicBot optionally supports playing media files which can be manually uploaded to the `media` directory at the root of MusicBot directory.

+If you supply an attachment to the `!play` command, MusicBot will also attempt to play the first attachment.

-#### How can I sign into youtube?
+## How can I sign into youtube?

 You'll need to research what the maintainers of ytdlp recommend as the modern method of choice.
 Typically, if a method works for stand-alone ytdlp, then it can usually work for MusicBot.
-YouTube as a platform makes changes in order to force users to comply.
-Best of luck to you in keeping up with the changes.
+The solution seems to be different for everyone, as YouTube takes active steps to stop bots.

-#### Can I modify the bot?
+## Can I modify the bot?

 MusicBot is provided under an MIT License.
 Under this license you are allowed to modify the source code as you please!